Show

 Black Solidarity

-From the abolition of slavery to the Black Power movement, black unity has been considered a powerful method to achieve freedom and equality.
-But does black solidarity still make sense in a supposedly post-racial era?
-Or should we be moving past all racial identities and identity politics?
+From the abolition of slavery to the Black Power movement, African-American unity has been considered a powerful method to achieve freedom and equality.
+But does Black solidarity still make sense in a supposedly post-racial era?
 And how should we think about racial solidarity versus class or gender solidarity?
-In celebration of Black History Month, John and Ken join forces with Tommie Shelby from Harvard University, author of We Who Are Dark: The Philosophical Foundations of Black Solidarity.
+In honor of Black History Month, John and Ken join forces with Tommie Shelby from Harvard University, author of We Who Are Dark: The Philosophical Foundations of Black Solidarity.

 Get Philosophy Talk